Exhaust Sensor Malfunction

 EnerBurn customer since July, 2017

-Picture of soot-impacted air passages in Delta pressure sensor housing from 2013 Cummins engine.
+Picture (above) of soot-impacted air passages in Delta pressure sensor housing from 2013 Cummins engine.

-IMAP sensor from same 2013 Cummins after 4 months without EnerBurn but with regular use of other brand-name fuel additives.
+Picture of IMAP sensor (above) from same 2013 Cummins after 4 months without EnerBurn but with regular use of other brand-name fuel additives.